awsdocs/aws-dms-user-guide/doc_source/CHAP_Task.CDC.md

 Use bidirectional replication for situations where data on different nodes is operationally segregated\.
 In other words, suppose that you have a data element changed by an application operating on node A, and that node A performs bidirectional replication with node B\.
 That data element on node A is never changed by any application operating on node B\.

-AWS DMS versions 3\.3\.1 and higher support bidirectional replication on these database engines:
+AWS DMS supports bidirectional replication on these database engines:
 + Oracle
 + SQL Server
 + MySQL